ClimateMatchAcademy/course-content/tutorials/Schedule/daily_schedules.md

 Pod farewell: This is just a chance for your pod to say goodbye to each other.
 No structure imposed here!

-Closing Ceremony / Graduation: We will do this all together on crowdcast.
+Closing Ceremony / Graduation: We will do this all together on crowdcast on the Saturday after the course.